Hierarchical community structure in networks: Detecting hierarchies via spectral methods

-where $\bm \Gamma$ is a symmetric matrix of i.i.d.~random pertubations, and the prefactor $\gamma$ scales the perturbation of the affinity matrix to have a constant relative strength (measured in terms of the $\ell_2$ norm) of $\gamma'$.
+where $\bm \Gamma$ is a symmetric matrix of i.i.d.~random pertubations, $\|\cdot\|$ stands for the induced $2$-norm (operator norm), and the prefactor $\gamma$ scales the perturbation of the affinity matrix to have a constant relative strength of $\gamma'$ (measured in terms of the $\ell_2$ norm).

-Taking the average over perturbations gives us a mean error $\epsilon(\widehat{\bm H},\bm V_{k})$ that we can compare against the expected errors described in the previous subsection.
+Taking the average over perturbations gives us a mean error $\epsilon(\widehat{\bm H}_{k_i},\bm V_{k_i})$ that we can compare against the expected errors described in the previous subsection.
 We perform this comparison using the mean squared logistic error~(MSLE):

 where $\sigma$ is a scale parameter that we set by minimizing the MSLE.
 The MSLE is a regularized relative error that has the property of incurring a greater penalty when the expected error is small.
 This is desirable because we are more concerned with identifying the troughs, to locate approximate EEPs, than we are with matching the curvature of the peaks. \Cref{fig:model_select}C illustrates this comparison between the mean perturbed error and the expected error without EEPs, $\sigma\varepsilon_0(k)$ ($\sigma=0.40$), and with EEPs, $\sigma\varepsilon_0(k|3, 9)$ ($\sigma=0.82$).
 The mean error clearly is a better match with $\sigma\varepsilon_0(k|3, 9)$ indicating that there are significant EEPs into $3$ and $9$ groups.